-Alone with dark the skull of the field mouse might suddenly say Fast Runner was my kin
+Alone with dark the skull of the field mouse might suddenly say Fast Runner was my kin and fade back slowly into bone.
+Words fly away in the static of cottonwoods.

 Shoulderblades to dirt things made by hand have been shaping your life like that Chinese puzzle of coathangers you wrestled one day.
 These knock on the edge of your dreams.